Gol Gol

 What is the weighted average housing cost based on tenure mix in the suburb of Gol Gol?

-Accounting for the local ownership mix, the weighted average monthly housing cost is approximately $1,045.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,045.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,733/month, and renters paying $1,364/month.

 How affordable is housing in the suburb of Gol Gol relative to local incomes?